boffincoders/react-state-managemet-redux-context-recoil/README.md

-## TODO App with nextjs manage with multiple statemanagement tools (Redux-toolkit , Context API , Recoil)
+## TODO App with nextjs manage with multiple state management tools (Redux-toolkit , Context API , Recoil)

-TODO App with multiple statemanagement libraries like Redux-toolkit , Context API , Recoil in nextjs.
+**A simple to do app with different state management techniques in reactjs**

 # Redux-toolkit